-FACILITY DESIGN GUIDANCE
+6.3 FACILITY DESIGN GUIDANCE

-The design guidelines contained in this section are intended to support the recommendations presented in this Plan and to serve as an ongoing reference for Ontario County Road 16.
-They are not intended as comprehensive design standards.
-Rather, they reference existing design standards and provide clarification or supplemental information as necessary.
+The design guidelines contained in this section are intended to support the recommendations presented in this study and to serve as an ongoing reference for CR 16.
+They reference existing design standards and provide clarification or supplemental information as necessary.
+They are not intended to be comprehensive design standards.
 There are six primary sources of bicycle and pedestrian facility design information that were used to develop the guidelines provided in this section.